PantherXOS/px-artwork/website/drafts/10y-birthday-stories.md

 # Alice Brenon

-As a conclusion, Guix is a really neat system and I hope you enjoy it as much as I do !
+As a conclusion, Guix is a really neat system and I hope you enjoy it as much as I do!

-My story with Guix is a bit topsy-turvy so I thought I might as well start by the end : ) I first ranked it last among systems I wanted to test, then was a bit puzzled by it when I had the chance to test it after all the others had disappointed me, and we finally got to know each other once I installed it on my work laptop, because when you need a good, stable system you know you can rely on, why not use the most surprising one ?
+My story with Guix is a bit topsy-turvy so I thought I might as well start by the end :) I first ranked it last among systems I wanted to test, then was a bit puzzled by it when I had the chance to test it after all the others had disappointed me, and we finally got to know each other once I installed it on my work laptop, because when you need a good, stable system you know you can rely on, why not use the most surprising one?
 Strangely, the alchemy worked and it has never let me down so far.

 Like all good computer things, it looked way scarier from a distance than it